-The Code is globally applicable and the principles described in the Code are reflected in the Group's internal policies and procedures.
+The Code is globally applicable, and the principles described in the Code are reflected in the Group's internal policies and procedures.
 To ensure adherence to the Code, employees are regularly trained on its content and provide regular confirmations of their understanding and compliance through a formal self-attestation framework.
-Non-adherence to the Code is reflected in the employee's performance assessment and leads to disciplinary sanctions.
+Further, the non-adherence to the Code is reflected in an employee's value and risk behaviour assessment and rating and may lead to disciplinary action.

-Consistent with the Group's risk culture, employees are expected and encouraged to report any reasoned suspicion of misconduct.
-They are asked to discuss respective issues directly with their line management, Legal or Compliance, and/or Human Resources.
+Employees are expected to raise any concerns or suspicions regarding deficient processes and/or any type of unethical or improper behaviour, including any breaches of law and/or policy.
+They are asked to report any such issues directly to their line management, a member of the CRO function and/or Human Resources.

 Alternatively, other channels are available to report concerns, observations or complaints, such as contacting the Group's Ombudsman or reporting the incident anonymously through the Group's reporting tool (integrity line).
-The Group will not retaliate against any employee who reports a violation in good faith.
+The Group will not retaliate against any employee who reports a concern in good faith.

-To support good practices and reinforce a sound risk culture, clear consequences are defined through performance management, compensation and disciplinary actions should an employee's behaviour contribute to a financial loss, reputational damage, a breach of fiduciary duty or represent a policy infringement.
-To ensure that incentive and compensation systems are aligned with the Group's risk standards and target risk culture, RMs and their line managers are subject to the new RM Compensation Framework introduced in 2020.
+To support good practices and reinforce a sound risk culture, clear consequences are defined through performance management, compensation and disciplinary actions should an employee's behaviour contribute to a financial loss, reputational damage, a breach of fiduciary duty, or represent a policy infringement.
+To ensure that incentive and compensation systems are aligned with the Group's risk standards and target risk culture, relationship managers (RMs) and their line managers are subject to the new RM Compensation Framework introduced in 2020.
 The procedures dealing with policy breaches by employees are defined in a separate policy and regulation breach process to ensure a standardised global approach to sanction non-compliant behaviour as well as policy and regulation infringements.
-The process aims to ensure quality of decision and fair treatment of all employees,
+The process aims to

-- conduct consolidated analyses and reports with the objective of identifying and preventing systemic risks, - provide transparent information about the impact of non-compliant behaviour respectively policy and regulation breaches to employees, and - ensure data protection and privacy.
+- ensure quality of decision and fair treatment of all employees, - conduct consolidated analyses and reports with the objective of identifying and preventing systemic risks, - provide transparent information about the impact of non-compliant behaviour respectively policy and regulation breaches to employees, and - ensure data protection and privacy.